-Minnesota K-12 educators will explore how apples are researched, grown and made into delicious products in the Twin Cities during this teacher tour.
-This tour features four stops that allows educators to garner a deeper understanding of Minnesota apples and Minnesota agriculture.
-Perhaps the most valuable part of the entire experience is also the connections and collaboration forged with other educators from around the state over curriculum connections provided to expand their insights on how others are incorporating agricultural learning into their classrooms.
+Minnesota K-12 educators explored how apples are researched, grown and made into delicious products in the Twin Cities during this teacher tour.
+This tour featured three stops that allowed educators to garner a deeper understanding of Minnesota apples and Minnesota agriculture.
+Perhaps the most valuable part of the entire experience was also the connections and collaboration forged with other educators from around the state over curriculum connections provided that expanded their insights on how others are incorporating agricultural learning into their classrooms.

 Orchard to Market Tour Stops